-Please note: This article contains advice and support for scenarios where going out for non-essential reasons is permitted.
+Please note: This article contains advice and support for scenarios where there are no Covid-19 restrictions.
 During periods of lockdown or high tiers, please do not follow this advice.

 Don’t take your safety for granted

 England is a reasonably safe country to live in, but we shouldn’t take our safety for granted.
 Whether you are heading out during the day or want to experience the local nightlife, with a few simple steps you can take to help reduce the risks of being a victim of crime.

 - Try to avoid constantly taking your phone or wallet/purse out of your bag or pocket.
 Some phones cost hundreds of pounds – you don’t want to draw attention to yours.